NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 Configured Input Units made into a Transport Monitors imitating Philips IntelliVue MMS X2

-There are four models in the Life Scope BSM-1700 series transport monitors, namely
+On the other hand, there are four models of Life Scope PT (BSM-1700 series) transport monitors, namely

 1. BSM-1773 transport monitor (Nihon Kohden older SpO2 algorithms)